 You can earn your master’s degree in organizational change leadership at the University of Wisconsin-Platteville by successfully completing 30 to 39 graduate credits.
-Tailor your education to match your career goals with a wide variety of elective courses.
+Tailor your education to match your career goals with a wide variety of courses, many offered in an accelerated 8-week format.
 Optional areas of emphasis allow you to further specialize in focused disciplines.
 All courses listed are three credits unless otherwise stated.

 Foundational Courses (0-9 credits)